ampproject/amphtml/extensions/amp-fx-collection/amp-fx-collection.md

 * “linear” - cubic-bezier(0.00, 0.00, 1.00, 1.00)
 * “ease-in-out” - cubic-bezier(0.80, 0.00, 0.20, 1.00)
 * “ease-in” - cubic-bezier(0.80, 0.00, 0.60, 1.00)
-* “ease-out” - cubic-bezier(0.40, 0.00, 0.40, 1.00)
+* “ease-out” - cubic-bezier(0.40, 0.00, 0.40, 1.00) (default)

 or specify a `custom-bezier()` input

 ##### data-fade-in-margin

 This parameter determines when to trigger the timed animation.
 The value specified in `<percent>` dictates that the animation should be triggered when the specified amount of the element being targetted is visible.
-The default value is `25%`
+The default value is `5%`

 #### Example: Main image fade in